for American Protégé e-mails

 and events updates

 The American Protégé International Competition of Romantic Music is open to instrumentalists (piano, piano duo, winds, strings, chamber orchestras, voice) of all nationalities and countries.
-Participants are required to submit video/audio recording materials for the audition.
+Participants are required to submit video recording materials for the audition.
 Multiple winners will be chosen in each age category.

 Special prizes for best performances may be awarded based on the judges’ recommendations.